 - Stabilization.
 This step includes physical detox but also preparing the client—and those close to them, from family and friends to employers—for what will happen in rehab once detox is complete.
 A solid support system is an important part of long-term recovery.

 - Fostering the patient’s entry into treatment.
 It’s not enough for the client to agree to enter treatment, or even to start treatment.
 They must complete treatment.
 Detox alone is only a temporary solution.
-If people don’t learn to cope without alcohol or drugs, if they don’t address the issues that led to the substance abuse, and if they don’t have continuing support, relapse and the need for another detox are much more likely.
+If people don’t learn to cope without alcohol or drugs, if they don’t address the issues that led to the substance use disorder, and if they don’t have continuing support, relapse and the need for another detox are much more likely.

 Sometimes a not-legally-binding treatment contract may be enough to keep people focused on real recovery, not a temporary respite.
 Talk to a Intake Coordinator

 Foods for Alcohol Detox